 Figure 6.5.2-1: Procedures for SL positioning for target UE without NAS connection using Located UE with network connection

-1. The Target UE performs step1~5 of the SL-MO-LR procedure in clause 6.x.z of TS 23.273 [8] with following adaptations:
+1. The Target UE performs step1~5 of procedure in clause 6.x.z of TS 23.273 [8] with following adaptations:

 - UE1 is the Target UE that cannot set up a NAS connection or that cannot be served by a Ranging/SL positioning capable LMF, and UE2/…/UEn are Located UEs or SL Reference UEs, whereby at least one of the UE2/…/UEn are in coverage and can be served by a Ranging/SL positioning capable LMF.

+- Between target UE and Located UEs, it is informed that target UE has no NAS connection.

-2. Target UE sends a SL positioning information request to the Located UE(s) to request for its absolute location.
+2. Target UE sends a SL positioning service request to a Located UE to request for its absolute location.
 In this request, it may include the routing identifier, the QoS requirement, the Target UE ID (e.g. GPSI).

-3. Located UE(s) determine to proceed the SL-MO-LR with step 6~22 in clause 6.x.z of TS 23.273 [8] with following adaptions:
+Target UE and UE2/…/UEn may perform UE-only Operation as defined in clause 6.8.3.
+Located UE(s) determine to proceed the SL-MO-LR with step 6~22 in clause 6.x.z of TS 23.273 [8] with following adaptions:

-- Step 6: In addition to what is stated in step 6, UE1 further determines, based on information obtained in earlier steps, that at least one of the discovered UE2/…/UEn are in network coverage and can be served by a Ranging/SL positioning capable LMF.
-If so, it requests one of the UE2/…/UEn (i.e. UEx) to initiate a SL-MO-LR on its behalf.

-Editor's note: It is FFS whether and how the SL-MO-LR is performed on behalf of Target UE.
+- Step 6: Based on information (i.e., whether target UE has no NAS connection) acquired in step 1 and information (i.e. routing identifier, the QoS requirement, the Target UE ID) acquired in step 2, located UE(i.e. UEx) which is one of the UE2/…/UEn determine to initiate a SL-MO-LR.

 - Steps 7 to 21 are performed by UE2/…/UEn (i.e. Located UE) instead of UE1 in the respective steps, with the following additional clarifications:

 - Step 8: SL-MO-LR is sent by UEx and indicates that absolute location is required and may indicate the location calculation assistance is needed.
-Each Located UE (UE2/…/UEn) may also report the ranging/SL positioning measurement or estimation result and a deferred routing identifier to LMF via the serving AMF of each Located UE.
+UExmay also report the ranging/SL positioning measurement or estimation result of each located UE (UE2/…/UEn) and a deferred routing identifier to LMF via the serving AMF of each Located UE.
 The LMF uses the received information (i.e. ranging/SL positioning measurement or estimation result with the same deferred routing identifier) to calculate the location of the Target UE.

-Editor's note: It is FFS how each Located UE gets the deferred routing identifier towards to a same LMF.

-Editor's note: It is FFS whether step 10-18 can be skipped or not.
+When Located UE’s (UE2/…/UEn) measurement results are reported to LMF, step 10-18 may be skipped.

 4. The Located UE(s) sends the SL positioning information provide message including the Target UE location to the Target UE.